Odeuropa/musti-eval-baselines/README.md

 # musti-eval-baselines

 This repository relies on [volta](https://github.com/e-bug/volta).
-There are some additional scripts and modifications to run specific models on [Musti data] (https://multimediaeval.github.io/editions/2022/tasks/musti/).
+There are some additional scripts and modifications to run specific models on [Musti data](https://multimediaeval.github.io/editions/2022/tasks/musti/).

 ## Setup